The Corfu Trail

 We then cross a wide plain and after another ascent we reach the village of Komianata, from where we have a magnificent view of the east coast of Corfu and Benitses, our destination for today.

 In the morning, we first take a cab to the village of Stavros, which is located along the route.
 From there, the hike first takes us to the summit of Mount Agia Deka (576 m).
-There we enjoy the fantastic view before resting from the climb at a nearby abandoned monastery.
+There we enjoy the fantastic view before taking a rest from the climb at a nearby abandoned monastery.

 Pelekas and the imperial throne

-From Sinarades we can also see Pelekas, our destination for today, situated on a mountainside.
+From Sinarades, we can also see Pelekas, our destination for the day, situated on a mountainside.

 A special place in Pelekas is the imperial throne.